• Home

 You can start a home-based business as well.
 There are various ways of earning extra through online businesses.
 You can start a home-based business as well.

-How to derive at the starting figure
+How to derive the starting figure

-The big challenge is, if you do not know your billing rate, then how can you determine what’s exactly your hourly wage.
+The big challenge is, if you do not know your billing rate, then how can you determine what’s exactly your hourly wage?

 The easiest is to divide your gross pay by 2080 if you work 40 hours a week.
-That is 40X 52.
+That is 40 times 52.

 If you make $100,000 a year, your hourly wage rate is $100,000/2080= $48